microsoftgraph/msgraph-sdk-powershell/src/Calendar/beta/docs/New-MgBetaUserDefaultCalendarEvent.md

   - `[OnlineMeeting <IMicrosoftGraphOnlineMeetingInfo>]`: onlineMeetingInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ConferenceId <String>]`: The ID of the conference.
     - `[JoinUrl <String>]`: The external link that launches the online meeting.
-This is a URL that clients will launch into a browser and will redirect the user to join the meeting.
+This is a URL that clients launch into a browser and will redirect the user to join the meeting.
     - `[Phones <IMicrosoftGraphPhone[]>]`: All of the phone numbers associated with this conference.
       - `[Number <String>]`: The phone number.
       - `[Type <String>]`: phoneType
-    - `[QuickDial <String>]`: The pre-formatted quickdial for this call.
+    - `[QuickDial <String>]`: The preformatted quick dial for this call.
     - `[TollFreeNumbers <String[]>]`: The toll free numbers that can be used to join the conference.
     - `[TollNumber <String>]`: The toll number that can be used to join the conference.
   - `[OnlineMeetingProvider <String>]`: onlineMeetingProviderType